J0vid/Colormesh/README.md

 In the Color Sampling pipeline, there are two main processes: 1) defining the sampling templae (i.e., sampling density) and 2) defining the sampling circle size and measuring RGB values.
 For each of the processes, we have included seveal checks along the way.
 These include alignment checks to confirm the orientation of the image during the sampling process and overlapping of sampling circles.
 In addition, we provide several options for visualizing your plots under each section.

-### 2.4.1.
-Calculating the sampling template (sampling density)
+### 2.4.1  Calculating the sampling template (sampling density)

-Colormesh uses Delaunay triangulation as an unsupervised method of determining locations to sample color from the consensus shaped specimen images.
+*Colormesh* uses Delaunay triangulation as an unsupervised method of determining locations to sample color from the consensus shaped specimen images.
 The first round of Delaunay triangulation uses the landmark coordinates of the consensus shape as the vertices of the triangles.
 It reads in the landmark coordinates of this consensus based on the order defined in the *perimeter.map* variable.
 The function that creates this mesh was designed to provide the user with flexibility in sampling density based on the number of rounds of triangulation specified by the user; more rounds provide a greater density of sampling points.

 Here's what an example of two, three, and four rounds of triangulation looks like:

 ![Triangulation example](images/DT.jpg)

-### Generating the sampling template and checking alignment
+#### 2.4.1.1  Generating the sampling template and checking alignment

 The sampling template is generated by the *tri.surf* function and is an integer defined by the user.
 The *tri.surf* function calculates the X,Y coordinates of the centroid for each triangle generated by Delaunay triangulation; Colormesh calls on the *tripack*package to perform the Delaunay triangulation.
 If more than one round of triangulation is specified by the user, these centroids function as vertices for subsequent rounds of triangulation.
 At the completion of the user-specified rounds of triangulation, the pixel coordinate for each triangle's centroid is saved as sampling coordinates.
 The arguments defined in the function include: the array having the coordinates of the __consensus shape__, the perimeter map, a test image to check the alignment of the sampling template, and a logical argument to address whether to flip the y-coordinates (see below).
 By default, flip.delaunay = FALSE.
 Be sure your specimen.sampling.template is defined with the correct orientation (indicated by whether the triangulation overlay is properly aligned).
 The alignment check draws a yellow line around the perimeter of your specimen and red circles are plotted at the pixel coordinates that will be sampled (NOTE: circles are sized to be easily visible and do not represent the number of pixels that will be sampled).